ccao-data/model-res-avm/.github/ISSUE_TEMPLATE/annual-model-checklist.md

 - [ ] Make sure the final model has SHAPs and comps.
 If it doesn't, run one more model with SHAPs and comps enabled
 - [ ] Tag the final model as `final` using the [`tag-model-runs` workflow](https://github.com/ccao-data/model-res-avm/actions/workflows/tag-model-runs.yaml)
 - [ ] Export desk review workbooks for the [res model](https://github.com/ccao-data/model-res-avm/) using the `export` pipeline stage and upload them to OneDrive
+  - [ ] Have _everyone_ on the team take a few minutes to look through the workbooks to confirm they work and are formatted as expected, including the pivot tables
 - [ ] Export iasWorld upload files for the res model using the `export` pipeline stage and upload them to OneDrive
 - [ ] Follow the instructions in the [model API README](https://github.com/ccao-data/api-res-avm/) to add the new final res model and set it as the default
 - [ ] Export API workbooks for the res model using the `api` pipeline stage and upload them to OneDrive
   - This often requires adding or removing features from the workbook template to match the request format for the annual model, so get started on it a few days ahead of time
+  - [ ] Have _everyone_ on the team take a few minutes to look through the workbooks to confirm they work and are formatted as expected - data validation for columns should match with the expected values of the column's associated feature.
+Confirm the workbooks call the expected model.
 - [ ] Upload the performance report for the final res model to OneDrive
 - [ ] Send the res model email with the subject line `$YEAR Initial Model Values (Residential)`